BASIC OFFICER LEADER COURSE (BOLC)

-All student attending BOLC-B (RC) Phase 2 are required to have a passing Army Physical Fitness Test score and passing Army Height and Weight prior to enrollment in the resident course.
+All student attending BOLC-B (RC) Phase 2 are required to have an Army Combat Fitness Test score and passing Army Height and Weight prior to enrollment in the resident course.

-Students may hand-carry their DA Form 705 (Army Physical Fitness Test Scorecard) if they have been administered one by their unit.
-The DA Form 705 must show a passing score and indicate the student is in compliance with the Army’s height and weight standards IAW AR 600-9.
+Students need to hand-carry their DA Form 705-TEST (Army Combat Fitness Test Scorecard) to in-processing on day 0.
+The DA Form 705-TEST must indicate the student is in compliance with the Army’s height and weight standards IAW AR 600-9.

-If the student requires a tape test, the DA Form 5500 (males) or the DA Form 5501 (female) must also be included with the DA Form 705.
-The DA Form 705 must be current (within the past six months).
+If the student requires a tape test, the DA Form 5500 (males) or the DA Form 5501 (female) must also be included with the DA Form 705-TEST.
+The DA Form 705-TEST in connection with height and weight must be current (within the past six months).

-If a student does not have a current DA Form 705, they will be administered both the APFT and height/weight screening.
-If they fail to meet Army standards for APFT or height/weight, they will NOT be enrolled and returned to home station.
+If a student does not have a DA Form 705-TEST, they will be administered both the ACFT and height/weight screening.
+If they fail to meet Army standards for height/weight, they will NOT be enrolled and returned to home station.

 On the REPORT DATE, you will report to Bldg.
 592 (Holiday Inn Express) at 3825 Dickman Road, San Antonio, Texas between 0900-1600hrs for lodging and initial in-processing.
 You may report to Holiday Inn Express in appropriate civilian attire (All will be groomed according to AR 670-1 with males being cleanly shaven).
 At Bldg.
-592, you will receive your report time to Blesse Auditorium at AMEDDC&S HRCoE (Bldg.
-2841) for in-processing.
+592, you will receive additional instructions for in-processing.
 This is the only requirement on your report date.